 It’s easy to get frustrated at your current situation.
 Maybe you’re doing your boss’s job without recognition or you’ve been passed over for promotion several times.
 Maybe you’ve heard law enforcement is a man’s world and that you’ll never succeed.

 Well, don’t give up.
 All of the BLS statistics show a direct correlation between education and salary.

-And earning a degree in criminal justice is a great way to show current and future law enforcement organizations that you’re ready to move up the ladder ... with them or without them.
+And earning a Bachelor's Degree in Criminal Justice is a great way to show current and future law enforcement organizations that you’re ready to move up the ladder ... with them or without them.

-For more information about careers in criminal justice, download the School of Justice Studies 2013 Career Guide.
+For more information about careers in criminal justice, download our Criminal Justice Career Guide.